Woman watering flowers on a sunny balcony.

 Buy Basic Garden Tools

-With the right garden tools, you will feel that working in your garden will become a pleasure rather than a chore.
-In chopping the raw carrots, make sure not to use a butter knife.
-You must also refrain from using flimsy or dull tools in your garden.
+Working in your garden will become a pleasure rather than a chore with the right garden tools.
+When chopping the raw carrots, do not use a butter knife.
+You must also refrain from using flimsy or dull tools.

 Having good tools will save you time and effort.
-Keep your devices clean and sharp, similar to how you treat your knife.
+To keep your devices clean, treat them like knives and sharpen them.

 Clear the Ground